onedata/onedata-documentation/doc/using_onedata/qos.md

 Expressions can be combined into more complex one, e.g:
 `geo=FR | (geo=PL & type=disc)` - storages in France or disc storages located in Poland

-## QoS entries
+## QoS requirements
-QoS expression can be added to a file and it means that a file replica is required on a storage that matches given expression.
-Adding QoS expression to a directory means that replicas of all files in a directory subtree are required.

-Amount of required replicas can also be provided.
-Together expression and number of replicas make up a **QoS entry**.

-After QoS entry is added to a file/directory required number of storages is selected from those matching given expression and one replica is created on each one of them.
-Created replicas are from this moment protected from being evicted manually or by auto-cleaning.
+QoS requirement is used to specify a desired number of replicas for the subject file/directory and an QoS expression used to select matching storages where the replicas will be placed.
-Also replicas will be automatically updated after every remote change to file.
+The replicas will be automatically managed ‐ protected from eviction and reconciled upon changes to the file content.

-When there is not enough storages to satisfy QoS entry it is marked as impossible.

-## QoS status
-QoS entry can be in one of three possible states:
+QoS requirement can be in one of three possible states:
  - `pending`
  - `fulfilled`
  - `impossible`

-When QoS entry is `impossible` it means that there are not enough storages with required QoS parameters so entry cannot be satisfied.
+When QoS requirement is `impossible` it means that there are not enough storages with required QoS parameters so requirement cannot be satisfied.

-Entry is `fulfilled` when all required replicas have been created and all remote changes have been reconciled.
+Requirement is `fulfilled` when all required replicas have been created and all remote changes have been reconciled.

-Entry is `pending` when it is possible but not yet fulfilled.
+Requirement is `pending` when it is possible but not yet fulfilled.

 ## Using REST API